 Aside from the odd marriage proposal, I’ve rarely had any trouble in Africa.
 People will want to talk to you, but usually they’re totally harmless.
 Sometimes they will try and chat you up but a polite no thanks will usually deter them.
 If they persist a firm ‘no’ is usually enough to make them back off.
 If they don’t, head to the nearest public place (hotel or shop etc) or find another woman and tell them you’re being hassled.
 They’ll probably get a real telling off.
 If you’re worried, wear a fake (cheap) wedding ring, most men will be respectful of that.

-Many women will also stop you in the street and ask to be friends.
 Just don’t give out your number to anyone unless you know them, or you may get a lot of phone calls!